Mojang/EducationContent/CodingWithMinecraft/unit_6/lesson_C.md

 ```

 ## Step 5
 Create the bottom bun.
-The first thing you’ll do is create the bottom bun.
+The first thing you'll do is create the bottom bun.

 Drag a ``||Blocks:fill||`` into ``||Functions:bottomBun||``.
 Change the block by clicking **Oak Wood Planks** from the drop-down menu.